jupyter/nbclassic/CONTRIBUTING.rst

 **IMPORTANT:** Don't forget to run ``npm run build`` after switching branches.
 When switching between branches of different versions (e.g. ``4.x`` and ``master``), run ``pip install -e .``.
-If you have tried the above and still find that the notebook is not reflecting the current source code, try cleaning the repo with ``git clean -xfd`` and reinstalling with ``pip install -e .``.
+If you have tried the above and still find that NbClassic is not reflecting the current source code, try cleaning the repo with ``git clean -xfd`` and reinstalling with ``pip install -e .``.

 Development Tip